lllyasviel/sd-forge-layerdiffuse/README.md

 ![image](https://github.com/layerdiffusion/sd-forge-layerdiffusion/assets/161511761/e7e2d80e-ffbe-4724-812a-5139a88027e3)

-In most cases, bf-to-fg does not need additional layer prompts.
+In most cases, bg-to-fg does not need additional layer prompts.
 But you can add it if you wish

 **Very important: Bexause this will generate 2 images together (the foreground and blended image), your batchsize MUST be devided by 2.
 For example, you can use batch size 2 or 4 or 6 or 8 ...
 If you do not use batchsize number devided by 2, you will only get noise.**